guynamedneil/terraform-aws-ecs-datadog/examples/ecs_fargate/README.md

 # ECS Fargate Example

-A simple ECS Fargate Task Definition with out of the box Datadog instrumentation.
+This example showcases a simple ECS Fargate Task Definition with out of the box Datadog instrumentation.

 ## Usage